-A yoga practitioner since 1985, Susan began teaching yoga in 1998 following her first teacher training in Goa, India, in 1997.
-She qualified as a yoga therapist through the Yoga Biomedical Trust in London (now known as Yoga Campus) and with Mukunda Stiles, both in 2007.
-She has studied Ayurveda and Yoga Therapy with David Frawley, A.G.
-Mohan and Vasant Lad.
+After discovering yoga in Toronto in 1985 and practicing with outstanding teachers like David Swensen, the late Esther Myers, and Mary Stewart as well as many lesser-known but excellent teachers around the world, Susan began teaching in 1998 following her first yoga teacher training with the late Derek Ireland in Goa, India, in 1997.
+She qualified as a yoga therapist with the Yoga Biomedical Trust in London (now organised through Yoga Campus) and with Mukunda Stiles, both in 2007.
+Susan has also studied Ayurveda and Yoga Therapy with David Frawley, A.G.
+Mohan and Vasant Lad, and for over a decade has been updating her knowledge in the field of Yoga Therapy via Yoga U Online, a great resource for teachers which she has followed since its beginnings as Yoga Spirit.

 A gifted astrologer, Susan helps people to understand themselves and their life journey better through their birth charts and current astrological influences, in keeping with the ancient tradition of harmonising our inner experience with the outer world and the entire cosmos.

-Of Irish descent, Susan was born in the US and raised in Canada.
-She came to Brussels in 1991 for an internship at the European Commission, which led to a brief career in international institutions.
+Susan came to Brussels in 1991 for an internship at the European Commission, which led to a short career in international institutions.
 Eventually, her love of yoga took over after realising the deep satisfaction of watching people tap into their higher potential and discover and transform themselves through ancient wisdom teachings.

 Guruh sakshat param brahma